adam-coster/adam-coster/projects/site/src/routes/blog/(posts)/inflation-based-compensation/+page.md

 If you can't afford to keep employee salaries up with inflation, then you may not have a viable business.
 That's not a value judgement; running a business is hard and the world around us is constantly throwing surprises our way to make it even harder.
 Businesses fail.
 Mine almost has a few times.
 Someday it probably will.

 But!
 If you're running your company as honestly and ethically as you can, and doing your best by your employees, it's very possible that your employees would rather take a pay cut than have the business go under and find new employment.

-The important thing here is to *understand and acknowledge* that frozen pay is experienced as a  pay cut, and that you're asking your employees to help foot the bill, by sacrificing their own buying power, to keep your company afloat.
+The important thing here is to understand and acknowledge that, if you don't keep up with inflation, you're asking your employees to sacrifice their own buying power to keep your company afloat.

 ### But future compensation is unpredictable!